History of the Baháʼí Faith: Bábism

-In mid-1850 a new Prime Minister, Amir Kabir, ordered the execution of the Báb, probably because various Bábí insurrections had been defeated and the movement's popularity appeared to be waning.
+In mid-1850 a new prime minister, Amir Kabir, ordered the execution of the Báb, probably because various Bábí insurrections had been defeated and the movement's popularity appeared to be waning.
 The Báb was brought back to Tabríz from Chihríq, so that he could be shot by a firing squad.
 On the morning of July 9, 1850, the Báb was taken to the courtyard of the barracks in which he was being held, where thousands of people had gathered to watch.
 The Báb and a companion (a young man named Anis) were suspended on a wall and a large firing squad prepared to shoot.
 After the order was given to shoot and the smoke cleared, the Báb was no longer in the courtyard and Anis stood there unharmed; the bullets apparently had not harmed either man, but had cut the rope suspending them from the wall.
 The soldiers subsequently found the Báb in another part of the barracks, completely unharmed.
 He was tied up for execution a second time, a second firing squad was ranged in front of them, and a second order to fire was given.
 This time, the Báb and his companion were killed.
 Their remains were dumped outside the gates of the town to be eaten by animals.

 The remains, however, were rescued by a handful of Bábis and were hidden.
-Over time the remains were secretly transported by way of Isfahan, Kirmansháh, Baghdad and Damascus, to Beirut and thence by sea to Acre, Israel on the plain below Mount Carmel in 1899.
+Over time the remains were secretly transported by way of Isfahan, Kermanshah, Baghdad and Damascus, to Beirut and thence by sea to Acre, Israel on the plain below Mount Carmel in 1899.
 In 1909, the remains were finally interred in a special tomb, erected for this purpose by ʻAbdu'l-Bahá, on Mount Carmel in the Holy Land in Haifa, Israel.
 The Shrine of the Báb remains an important place of pilgrimage for Baháʼís.
 The Shrine is a protected site and in 2008 was listed on UNESCO's World Heritage Sites.

 While the Báb claimed a station of revelation, he also claimed no finality for his revelation.
 A constant theme in his works, especially the Persian Bayan was that of the great Promised One, the next embodiment of the Primal Will, whom the Báb termed He whom God shall make manifest, promised in the sacred writings of previous religions would soon establish the Kingdom of God on the Earth.
 The Báb's writings have an emphasis on recognizing a future prophet, "He whom God shall make manifest", when he arrives.